Notes and Records Essay Award

 The Notes and Records biennial Essay Award has been running since 2011 and is open to early career researchers in the history of science who have completed a postgraduate degree within the last five years.
 The winning entry is chosen using the journal's standard criteria for selection, excellence and interest to a wide audience, and published in the journal.
 Winners of the Essay Award receive a cash prize of £500.
 One runner-up also receives a cash prize of £250, while up to three honourable mentions each receive £100.
 Additionally, all winners are granted a one-year online subscription to Notes and Records.

-The 2025 competition is now closed for entries and the winner will be announced later in the year.
-The competition will open again in 2027.
+The competition will open again on 1 September 2025.
 For more information, take a look at the terms and conditions of the competition, including eligibility and how to enter.
 If you have any questions, please contact the editorial office at any time.

 Essay award winners